nmendozavd/mini-apps-2/challenge_1/README.md

 Build a React UI that allows the user to search for historical events based on a keyword.
 Use the full-text search features of json-server to return a result to the UI for browsing.
 Paginate the list of events using react-paginate, loading no more than ten at a time.
 Ensure you are implementing server-side pagination  NOT client-side pagination.

 Reminder: emphasis should be placed on creating well-defined interfaces, writing code with a clear separation of concerns, and using the principles of modularity, encapsulation, abstraction.

+## Advanced Content
+* That data is messy!
+Add an edit button on the UI to allow the historical event information to be edited.
+Allow those edits to be saved back to the server using a save button.

+* Add the feature of "Favoriting" a historical event: when the user favorites an event, they are prompted for a "Favorite Set".
+The user may select an already existing "Favorite Set" or may wish to create a new "Favorite Set."
+What's a Favorite Set?
+Instead of having only one set of favorites, some sites (like Airbnb) allow users to create many sets of favorites, where each set has a unique name.
+For example, a user might favorite some events into "War Story" favorites and others into "Science Story" favorites.

+* Use react-router to navigate throughout the app.
+Allow the user to navigate to a page where they can see all of their Favorite Sets and another page to see all the events of a selected Favorite Set.
+Don't forget to let the user navigate back to the search page.

+## Nightmare Mode
+* Replace json-server with your own server, created using Express+MongoDB